morph1sm/morphology/README.md

 # Morphology
-A morph organizing tool for Virt-a-Mate.
+A morph organizing tool for Virt-a-Mate

 ## Installation
 - download the [lastest release](https://github.com/morph1sm/morphology/releases)
 - unzip into a folder somewhere
-- run `Morphology.exe`
+- run `setup.exe` to install (will also create an Uninstall entry your Apps list)

 ## Usage
-- open your morph folder, e.g. `/Vam/Custom/Atom` or drill deeper, if you like
+- open your morph folder, e.g. `/Vam/Custom/Atom/Person`
-- select a region from the Installed Regions list on the left to display all morphs belonging to that region in the morphs list on the right
+- select a region to display all morphs currently in that region
-- drag morphs from the morphs list on the right to any region on the left to move them between regions
+- drag one or more morphs to any region to move them

 That's it.
-Region changes you make are saved immediately and will be reflected in VaM when you load the next scene.

-Morphology also offers batch operations to quickly fix some common morph issues in VaM:
+Some quick fixes for common morph issues in VaM:

 ### Delete All DSF Files
 They are only needed one time for VaM to import them.
 After that, they only slow down scene loading in general.
 If needed, you can always copy the DSF files from your DAZ library again.